microsoft/WhatTheHack/054-AzureLoadTesting/README.md

-# What The Hack - xxx-AzureLoadTesting
+# What The Hack - Azure Load Testing

 ## Introduction
 Azure Load Testing Service (Preview) enables developers and testers to generate high-scale load that reveal actionable insights into app performance, scalability, capacity - and ultimately resiliency - with a fully managed service.